vargavd/vd-react-base-theme/README.md

 - Everyting is redirected to '/'
 - Disabled Admin Bar, Gutenberg Editor, XML-RPC and RSS

+## Installation

+- Activate the Theme
+- `Plain` permalinks settings will not work, change to anything else

 ## Included Example
 As an example, there is an Map solution with filterable points of interests, built with Azure Maps.
 It has: